LineageOS/lineage_wiki/pages/utm-vm-on-apple-silicon-mac.md

 After the decompression process finishes, the UTM virtual machine package named `LineageOS_on_<Architecture>.utm` will appear in the same directory.

-Double-click on the package, UTM main window will appear, and the virtual machine will be loaded on UTM with name `LineageOS on <Architecture>`.
+Double-click on the package, the UTM main window will appear, and the virtual machine will be loaded on UTM with name `LineageOS on <Architecture>`.

 ### Set the renderer backend

 If the renderer backend `ANGLE (Metal)` is used, the Android UI will not appear after Android finishes booting.
 It is necessary to ensure the renderer backend is always set to `ANGLE (OpenGL)` when using this virtual machine.

-Click on an empty area of the UTM main window, click `UTM` on the menu bar, click `Settings`.
+Click on an empty area of the UTM main window, click `UTM` on the menu bar, and then click `Settings`.

-On the new window, switch to `Display` tab, select `ANGLE (OpenGL)` on `Renderer Backend` dropdown menu, then close the window.
+On the new window, switch to `Display` tab, select `ANGLE (OpenGL)` on the `Renderer Backend` dropdown menu, then close the window.

 ### Disable virtualization mode if necessary